 Our bachelor's and master's programs emphasize entrepreneurship, innovative business analysis, experiential learning, and real-world results — all with a commitment to transforming the world of business into one that places the dignity of the human being at the center of business.Learn About Our Academic Programs

-The Master of Science in Business Analysis (M.S.B.A.) is a program in business for non-business majors that can be completed in less than one year.
+The Master of Science in Business (MSB) is a program in business for liberal arts and STEM majors that can be completed in less than one year.
 Our intensive curriculum explores the necessary language, skills, tools, and processes to accelerate your career in business, government, or the not-for-profit sector.

 This is a professional degree that prepares clergy for effective and efficient parish, church and diocesan leadership and management.
 The 30-credit degree consists in a one-week on-campus intensive immersion session and the balance of the coursework online.

 A part-time master's program with evening classes focused on the concepts, principles, and issues experienced by managers in all types of organizations.
 The program combines a strong academic foundation with practical knowledge and skills in management.

 Designed to prepare students for a career in the public accounting profession, private industry, government, and the nonprofit sector, as well as providing the basis for the CPA.

 With courses in investment analysis, financial markets, financial statement analysis, and corporate finance, this program prepares students for careers as securities analysts or brokers.

 Designed to prepare students to compete in the global marketplace by helping them develop the vision to recognize international marketing opportunities, analyze threats from foreign competitors, and develop effective strategies.